internetztube/jaukerl-ooe-api/README.md

 ## Archive

-Since 2020-06-16, the response from the default API endpoint is archived every minute.
+From 2021-06-16 to 2021-08-26, the response of the default endpoint was archived every minute.
 The archive can be found here.
 [internetztube/jaukerl-ooe-archive](https://github.com/internetztube/jaukerl-ooe-archive)